Secondary Growth in Plants

 Primary Growth: The growth in length of stem and roots is called primary growth.
-Primary growth happens because of activities in the apical meristem.
+Primary growth happens because of activities in the apical meristem and intercalary meristem.

-Activity of Cambial Ring: The cambial ring becomes active and starts cutting off new cells; both on the inner and the outer sides.
+The cambial ring becomes active and starts cutting off new cells, both on the inner and the outer sides.
 The cells which are cut off towards the pith mature into secondary xylem.
 The cells which are cut off towards the periphery mature into secondary phloem.
 The cambium is usually more active on the inner side than on the outer side.
 Hence, a large number of secondary xylem is produced compared to the secondary phloem.
-The secondary xylem; thus produced soon forms a compact mass.
+The secondary xylem soon forms a compact mass.

 Due to continued formation and accumulation of secondary xylem, the primary and secondary phloems gradually get crushed.
 But the primary xylem more or less remains intact, in or around the centre.
 At some places, a narrow band of parenchyma is formed by the cambium.
 This band of parenchyma passes through the secondary xylem and secondary phloem in radial directions.
 These are called secondary medullary rays.